zhanglab-srm/4Pi-SIMFLUX/README.md

 # 4Pi-SIMFLUX
-This package includes the Matlab code for analyzing the dataset recorded on the 4Pi-SMS microscope.
+This package includes the Matlab code for analyzing the dataset recorded on the 4Pi-SIMFLUX microscope.

 # Requirements
   - Microsoft Windows 10 or newer, 64-bit
-  - CUDA capable graphics card, minimum Compute Capability 4.0
+  - CUDA-capable graphics card, minimum Compute Capability 4.0
   - CUDA 11 compatible graphics driver
   - Matlab R2022b or newer
     - Curve Fitting Toolbox